seedstack/website/content/guides/restful-api-design/index.md

 ---

 The [Representational State Transfer][1] (REST) architectural style was defined in 2000 by Roy Fielding.
-This architectural style defines a set of constraints based on the Web architecture.
-These constraints are the following:
+This architectural style defines a set of constraints based on the Web architecture.<!--more--> These constraints are the following:

 1. Client-Server
 2. Stateless